Lenstralab/livecell_analysis/README.md

     %run pipeline_livecell_track_movies.py /path/to/parameter_file.yml

 ### Correlation Functions
-Prepare you parameter file, see pipeline_livecell_correlationfunctions_parameters_template.yml for an example.
+Prepare your parameter file, see pipeline_livecell_correlationfunctions_parameters_template.yml for an example.

 From the terminal: